Firestoppers: Youth Firesetter Intervention

 • Keep all matches and lighters locked up and out of sight from children.

-• Teach your children that matches and lighters are not toys.
-They should immediately tell an adult if they find matches or lighters.
+• Teach your children that matches and lighters are tools – not toys.
+If they find matches or lighters, they should immediately tell an adult.